Roblox/roact/docs/api-reference.md

 end
 ```

-Since lua tables interpret a `nil` value as absence, removing a value from state is not possible by setting its value to `nil`.
-If a value needs to be removed from state, it can be set to `Roact.None` when calling `setState`:
+Note that removing a value from state is not possible by setting its value to `nil` because, in Lua tables, `nil` values mean the same thing as no value at all.
+If a value needs to be removed from state, it can be set to `Roact.None` when calling `setState`, which will ensure that the resulting state no longer contains it:

 ```lua
 function MyComponent:didMount()